YEBES OBSERVATORY

 Instructions

 Apart from filling the application form, it is mandatory to include a scientific and technical justification that must be uploaded as a separate PDF file.
-The maximum extension of regular proposals is 2 pages of text + 2 pages for Figures, Tables and References.
+The maximum extension of regular and LTP proposals is 2 pages of text + 2 pages for Figures, Tables and References.
 The format must be A4, with a font size 11pt or larger, and single spacing.
 The scientific justification of DDT proposals has a maximum extension of 2 pages for everything, in the same format.
 A simple LaTeX template is provided here for these purposes.
 Please note that failure to comply with these rules could result in proposal rejection.

 Any questions regarding the submission process should be addressed to m.santander at oan.es.